 The Visitor Center is a great place to start your visit with an interpretive museum, and introductory film A Land in Motion.

 The 17 minute film starts every half hour, and includes information on how the largest gypsum dune field formed.
-Make sure you refill any water bottles as there is no tap inside the Monument.
+Make sure you refill any water bottles as there is no tap inside White Sands National Monument, NM.

 White Sands’ gypsum dunes are an anomaly in geological terms.
 The sand dunes are comprised of 98% pure gypsum sand despite gypsum being water soluble.
 So how did a mineral that dissolves in water like sugar create such a large dune field?